History of the Po-Boy

 Most people agree that a good po-boy is wonderful.
 Also, most people have a theory about the origin of the po-boy.
 And, everyone can agree on one thing about the origin story…. that nobody can agree about the origin of this delicious sandwich called a po-boy.

 There are three theories, all with varying degrees of believability.
 The first theory is that the name was simply an evolution of the French term “pourboire,” which refers to the tip given to a waiter.
-The connection here to the sandwich, to me, seems fragile at best.
+The connection here to the sandwich, to me, seems fragile.

 The second theory, more widely held, is that local restaurant owners Bennie and Clovis Martin helped to support a labor strike by local streetcar operators.
 The Martins were former streetcar operators themselves sympathetic to the cause and offered the striking men a free sandwich every day.
 Whenever they would see a striking worker coming for their free sandwich, people would refer to them as “poor boys” because they were receiving no wages while on strike.
 This theory is very plausible, and it has some good support and evidence to back it up.